 Calculate your food cost percentage

-Use the formula: Food cost % = (Ingredient costs / Selling price excl.
+Use this formula: Food cost % = (Ingredient costs / Selling price excl.
 VAT) × 100

 Note: always calculate with the price excluding VAT.
-The price on your menu is including 9% VAT.
+The price on your menu includes 9% VAT.

 Pasta carbonara calculation: